 (NAPS)-If you ever feel your finances are too stretched to save for retirement, there could be good news for you.
-The Saver's Credit-a little-known tax credit made available by the IRS to lowto-middle-income workers-could make saving for retirement more affordable than you think.
+The Retirement Savings Contributions Credit, also known as the Saver's Credit-a little-known tax credit made available by the IRS to low- to moderate-income workers-could make saving for retirement more affordable than you think.
 It may reduce your federal income taxes when you save for retirement through a qualified retirement plan or an individual retirement account (IRA).

-"The Saver's Credit is particularly great because it offers many workers an added incentive to save for their future retirement, while potentially lowering their tax bill today," said Catherine Collinson, president of the Transamerica Center for Retirement Studies®.
+"The Saver's Credit is particularly great because it offers many workers an added incentive to save for their future retirement, while potentially lowering their tax bill today," said Catherine Collinson, president of the Transamerica Center for Retirement Studies[®].